TMCSF ESTABLISHED 1998

 The discussion of human rights has faced strong criticism, particularly in regions associated with popular movements.
 Challenges that are related to realising human rights include inadequate political processes and fragile establishments.
 States may see human rights law as being opportunities to disparage others or to obfuscate rights challenges in their own territories.

 Generally, customised assistance is a means of staying or getting back on course towards achieving your rights and achieving a peaceful state.
-Indeed, mediation, counselling, the arts and supports often integrate personal and social care time.
+Indeed, mediation, counselling, the arts and supports often integrate personal and social care.

 In Closing